 The FDSM Advisory Committee will consider requests for prior learning recognition in dental sleep medicine for the first three years of the program only (until November 2024).
 These requests must be included in the program application form and retrospective requests will not be considered.
 Preference will be given to applicants with formal qualifications from a reputable university.

 All candidates regardless of prior learning must sit and pass the 3-hour multiple choice examination.
-Provision of a case logbook and detailed case reports will still be required, but candidates may use material prepared for previous courses to meet the program requirements.
+Provision of a case logbook, detailed case reports, physician references and sleep lab observations will still be required, but candidates may use material prepared for previous courses to meet the program requirements.
 If a candidate is approved for recognition of prior learning, the program fee is reduced to $1900AUD.
 More information is in the program handbook.